 Surgical Oncologists & Robotic Surgery Specialists located in West Hills, CA & Thousand Oaks, CA, serving the San Fernando Valley

 In recent decades, a mastectomy meant complete removal of all breast tissue, but advancements have expanded the breast cancer treatment options available to women.
-At Candela and Schreier Medical Corporation in the West San Fernando Valley area of California, Dr. Frank Candela and Dr. David Schreier offer numerous mastectomy options and can guide you toward the option that’s right for you.
+At Candela and Schreier Medical Corporation in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley, Dr. Frank Candela and Dr. David Schreier offer numerous mastectomy options and can guide you toward the option that’s right for you.
 When you’re ready to get started, schedule an appointment online or by phone.

 A mastectomy is a surgical procedure to remove breast tissue.
 There are multiple types of mastectomy, each with a distinct list of pros and cons.

 With partial mastectomy, only the cancerous tissue and a portion of the surrounding healthy breast tissue is removed.
 This is technically a form of lumpectomy.

 This is the surgical removal of all breast tissue, but with the nipple preserved.